luakit/luakit/doc/luadoc/pages/03-quick-start-guide.md

 <a href="luakit://binds">luakit://binds</a> page, for each of luakit's modes,
 along with their documentation and links to the exact location where they were defined.

+### Changing the theme

+Apart from `rc.lua`, the other configuration file is `theme.lua`, which specifies the fonts and colours used by the interface widgets.

+### Location of configuration files

+When looking for a `.lua` file by name, luakit checks the following locations, in the order specified here:

+1. The current directory.
+2. System directories for Lua files.
+3. Luakit's collection of included modules (`/usr/share/luakit/lib/`).
+4. The user's personal luakit configuration directory (`/home/$USER/.config/luakit/`).
+5. The system configuration directories (`/etc/xdg/luakit/`).

+To list the directories luakit will search when loading modules, run the following command:

+    :lua w:notify(package.path:gsub(";","\n"))

 <!-- vim: et:sw=4:ts=8:sts=4:tw=79 -->